ionut-ml/nd00333_AZMLND_C2/starter_files/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/DoFEO-WXN0A/0.jpg)](https://www.youtube.com/watch?v=DoFEO-WXN0A)

 ## Standout Suggestions
-*TODO (Optional):* This is where you can provide information about any standout suggestions that you have attempted.

 In this project, after deploying the best model with enabled logging as well as set-up a benchmark using the Apache Benchmark tool and the benchmark.sh shell script.